Pre-Fortress-2/PF2-Website/pages/blog.md

 layout: category
 title:  "Blog"
 permalink: /blog/
-category: blog
+category: all
-subject: "Blog for Pre-Fortress 2"
+subject: "All blog posts for Pre-Fortress 2"
 ---